yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### FreePeopleDirectory
 [Search for your information](https://www.freepeopledirectory.com).
 If you find it, you can opt out on [Spokeo’s opt-out page](https://www.spokeo.com/optout).
 Make sure to scroll down to the grammatically incorrect “opt out your information” section.

-### ☠ 💐 Glad I Know
-[Find your information](https://gladiknow.com/) and then follow [the instructions](https://gladiknow.com/opt-out) to remove your data.
-If you receive a search limit, clear your browser cookies.
-You can remove your information without downloading your free report, and email <support@gladiknow.com> for assistance.

 ### HudwayGlass
 [Look for your home address](https://hudwayglass.com/).
 If your name is listed alongside your address, click on the “information control” link.
 Opt out of applicable phone numbers and names.
 There's a limit per each opt out and each email you use to opt out.
 You will need to click the verification link they email you to finalize the opt out.